Gabritorre/engvocab/README.md

 	> create user '<username>'@'localhost' identified by '<password>';

-Note: the username and the password must be the same as the ones specified the the environment variables file, in this case, for example must be:
+Note: the username and the password must be the same as the ones specified the the environment variables file, if you dont have changed the .env, the command should be:

 	> create user 'django'@'localhost' identified by '';

 then grant all the privileges to the user just created:
+(remember to use the right username.)

 	> grant usage on *.* to 'django'@'localhost';
 	> grant all privileges on *.* to 'django'@'localhost';

-always remember to use the right username.

 Now let's create the database:
+(the database name must match the one specified in the .env)

 	> create database mydatabase;

-Even in this case the name must match the one present in the environment variables file.

 Make Django create the tables:

-Go to the root directory of the project and run:
+Exit the Mysql console and go to the root directory of the project and run:

 	$  python3 manage.py migrate